 In this video, you can see a variety of whetstones that are available on the market.
 If you’re a beginner, you’ll get some good tips too!

 A popular household item that doubles up as a knife sharpener is the base of a ceramic mug or ceramic dish.
 Make sure to only use the rough edge that is not glazed.
-In this video, you will learn the method for sharpening a knife with a ceramic cup.

 You can also purchase ceramic rods but those will take some practice in order to get the proper technique down.